Takshan/Takshan/README.md

 ### Hi there, Rahul Here 👋

-😄 I come from a computational biology background, but have an interest in software engineering, data science and general hackery.
+😄 I come from a bioinforamtics background, but have an interest in software engineering, data science and general hackery.